Splunk® Enterprise

 * 8 total printable ASCII character(s).

-If you lose or forget the admin password, you can reset it.
-You must have the ability to write to the underlying password file ($SPLUNK_HOME/etc/passwd).
+If you lose or forget administrator credentials, you can reset the password.
+You must be able to write to the underlying password file ($SPLUNK_HOME/etc/passwd).
+You must restart Splunk Enterprise after making this change.

 splunk cmd splunkd rest --noauth POST /services/admin/users/admin "password=<your password>"